Aluminum: Properties, Characteristics and Uses

 What Is Aluminum Used For?

 The uses of aluminum vary across different manufacturing industries and household items.
 Depending on the grade of the metal, and the type of aluminum or aluminum alloy produced, it may have different strengths, electrical capabilities or corrosion resistance.
+Aluminum is generally used in various products throughout the world.
+Some common examples include beer kegs, airplane parts, window frames, utensils, cans and foil.
+Aluminum is also found in electrical lines or in the form of aluminum coatings, such as in packages, decorative paper and toys.

 Types of Aluminum Metals